shashankkotapati975/An-Al-Enabled-Clinical-Decision-Support-System-for-Automatic-Sereening-of-Diabetic-Retinopathy-/README.md

 Tech Stack :Python,TensorFlow/keras,OpenCV,Numpy and Pandas.

-Modules:This Project contains two modules
+Modules:This Project contains two modules:
 Module 1: To develop an improved CNN architecture and algorithm for automatic detection and classification of DR.
 Module 2: To develop a hybrid deep learning architecture which combines CNN (Convolutional Neural Network) and LSTM (Long Short Term Memory) for improving DR detection performance.